 I find that whole food sources of protein like meats and vegetables are always best if possible.
 The lure of protein powders is that they offer a quick, convenient protein source that doesn’t require defrosting, cooking, etc, and I definitely understand the appeal.

 Plant based protein powders like hemp, pea, rice, etc. are not typically complete sources of protein.
 Again, there are exceptions, but most, especially single source plant proteins, do not contain the entire range of essential amino acids.
 Some individuals will have reactions to these types of protein and they can increase gut permeability (this can also be an issue with whey protein in sensitive individuals).
+One brand of plant based protein that I have used and can recommend is from Four Sigmatic (I like their peanut butter flavor!)

 What I Use: